0xba5ed/auto-watch/README.md

 I installed 4chanX exclusively for feature number 1.
 Instead it completely nuked the native settings window with 1000 extra features I don't care about.
 So I wrote this instead.

+##### B-b-but I don't wanna use Chrome!
+There is absolutely nothing about the content script `aw.js` that is bound to Chrome to operate.
+You can very easily just take `aw.js` and execute it on its own and everything will work the same.

 ### Installation